 My hard drive is slow:

-Make sure you have your CD/DVD drives plugged into a different channel/cable.
-Most modern CD drives are ATA33 while the modern hard drives are ATA133.
-A drive can only transfer as fast as the slowest device on the channel.
+To prevent your CD/DVD drive from slowing down your computer's hard drive, ensure that they are connected to different channels or cables, as most modern CD drives are ATA33 while modern hard drives are ATA133, and a drive can only transfer data as fast as the slowest device on the channel.

 My hard drive doesn't have the jumper settings on the label: